General

 In traditional logistics models, routing is a planning exercise.
 Routes are created in advance and executed with minimal deviation.
 This approach breaks down entirely in a two-hour delivery environment.

-Leaders instead rely on dynamic routing systems that treat planning as a continuous process.
+Leaders instead rely on dynamic routing systems — powered by route optimization software — that treat planning as a continuous process.
 These systems constantly monitor delivery progress, detect potential disruptions, and adjust routes in real time.

 If a delay threatens to breach a service-level agreement, the system can automatically reassign the delivery to a driver who is better positioned to complete it on time.
 This happens without manual intervention, ensuring that operations remain fluid even under changing conditions.

-While manual planners typically achieve a 70% to 80% on-time delivery rate, AI-optimized routing consistently hit 90% to 95% by predicting and avoiding delays.
+While manual planners typically achieve a 70% to 80% on-time delivery rate, AI-optimized routing consistently hits 90% to 95% by predicting and avoiding delays.

 Controlling Demand Before It Enters the System

-One of the most overlooked aspects of quick commerce is what happens before fulfillment even begins.
+One of the most overlooked aspects of quick commerce fulfillment is what happens before fulfillment even begins.

 Many organizations focus on optimizing execution while ignoring how demand is generated.
 As a result, they often commit to delivery timelines that are operationally unrealistic, creating avoidable pressure on the system.